Washington Dinner Train Rides (2023): A Complete Guide

 The railroad typically operates a historic steam locomotive, Cowlitz, Chehalis & Cascade 2-8-2 #15 built in 1916 by the Baldwin Locomotive Works.
 Unfortunately, it is currently undergoing repairs and is out of service.

-In addition, the railroad itself is currently out of service following flood damage and the rail line is undergoing repairs.
-They currently do not have a 2023 schedule.
+In addition, the railroad itself was out of service following flood damage and the rail line is undergoing repairs.
+Their 2024 schedule has not yet been released..
 Their website states the following:

 "We are pleased to announce the full repair of the track damage sustained in the 2022 flood has been completed.
 Funds are currently being sought through FEMA and SBA to reimburse the expenses incurred.
 In the meantime, projects to improve our facilities and the safety of our train operations are underway.
 The renovation of the #15 Steam Locomotive has resumed, pending the acquisition of funds."